How to Detect Slow Plumbing Leaks (Step-by-Step Detection Methods)

 These changes often indicate that water has been spreading behind the wall surface.

-For more details on wall-related moisture symptoms, review the signs of hidden moisture in walls to understand how damage appears over time.
+For more details on wall-related warning signs, review the signs of hidden moisture in walls and compare those symptoms with nearby plumbing fixtures, supply lines, and drain locations.

 Check for Persistent Musty Odors